campanam/RatesTools/doc/pipeline_details.md

 ## splitVCFs
 The splitVCFs process splits each VCF generated during the filterChr process by chromosome/contig name for parallelization of downstream processes using [`nextflow_split.rb`](ruby_r_scripts.md#nextflow_splitrb).
 The resulting VCFs are compressed using `gzip`.

-## filterSites
+## vcftoolsFilterSites
 The filterSites process filters the split VCF files from the splitVCFs process using VCFtools and the site filters provided in the config file (`vcftools --recode <site_filters>`).
+Set the vcftools_site_filters paramater to "NULL" to turn off this filter.
+The resulting VCFs are compressed using `bgzip` [11].

+## gatkFilterSites
+The filterSites process filters the VCF files from the splitVCFs/vcftoolsFilterSites process using GATK and the site filters provided in the config file (`java -jar GenomeAnalysisTK.jar -T`).
+Set the gatk_site_filters paramater to "NULL" to turn off this filter.
 The resulting VCFs are compressed using `bgzip` [11].

 ## filterRegions
 The filterRegions process removes low-reliability regions (repeat regions, indel-affected sites, and regions of non-unique mappability) from the site-filtered VCFs from the filterSites process.
 The low-reliability regions are specified in the output merged bed from the simplifyBed process.
 On the first pass, the process uses BEDTools [12] intersect on the site-filtered VCF (`bedtools intersect -a <site-filtered_vcf> -b <out_cat.bed>`).
 Should this fail (e.g. due to a compression issue), the process repeats using `zcat` to uncompress the VCF and pass it via stdin to BEDTools.
 If neither BEDTools run is successful, the process attempts to removed the filtered regions using BCFtools view (`bcftools view -R <out_cat.bed> -Ob -o tmp.bcf`), BCFtools isec (`bcftools isec -C <site-filtered_vcf> <tmp.bcf>`) and BCFtools view (`bcftools view -T <isec_out> <site-filtered_vcf>`) [11].
 If the BCFtools attempt fails, the process defaults to using VCFtools (`vcftools --recode --exclude-bed <out_cat.bed>`).
 The resulting VCFs are compressed using `gzip`.